East Frame Competition

 The project was very well received, and with many gratifying comments about the presentation – but alas design and presentation alone were not enough to win.

 The winning bid meanwhile has been rather slow in materializing.
-We look forward to SOMETHING eventually proceeding.
+We look forward to SOMETHING eventually happening with the site.